Sumico/ttp/docs/source/Match Variables/Indicators.rst

 Indicators
 ================

-Indicators or directives are strings of text that serve to change parsing logic or indicate certain events.
+Indicators or directives can be used to change parsing logic or indicate certain events.

 .. list-table:: indicators
    :widths: 10 90